My Portable Homelab Overview

 Snapshots

-Its copy-on-write magic allows it to make filesystem-level snapshots with checksum and data corruption checks out of the box.
+Its copy-on-write transactional mechanism allows it to make filesystem-level snapshots with checksum and data corruption checks out of the box.
+It's literally a time machine on a filesystem level.

 Software RAID